Course Content

 Yoda

-Yoda is a program that BandChain's validator node use to fulfill data requests when they're selected to do so.
+Yoda is a program that BandChain's validator nodes use to fulfill data requests when they're selected to do so.

-Yoda's main job is to listen for incoming oracle requests on BandChain and to execute the corresponding data sources listed within the oracle request.
-Once the data source is executed and it's results recieved and parsed, the end-results are then collated and packaged into a MsgReportData, stored in a local pending list then broadcasted onto BandChain.
+Yoda's main job is to listen for incoming data requests on BandChain and to execute the corresponding data sources listed within the data request.
+Once the data source is executed and its results received and parsed, the end-results are then collated and packaged into a MsgReportData, stored in a local pending list then broadcasted onto BandChain.

 Yoda